1999 Indianapolis 500: Second half

+Finish

-As the laps wound down, with twenty to go, Gordon began to build a comfortable lead.
+As the laps wound down, with twenty laps to go, Gordon had built a comfortable lead.
 His crew insisted that he was ok on fuel.
 Behind him, with 12 laps remaining, Kenny Bräck made a move around Jeff Ward for second place.
 Bräck began charging and narrowed the deficit as Gordon struggled to keep fuel in the car.
 On lap 195, he was 3.5 seconds behind.
-By lap 198, the lead was less than 2 seconds.
+By lap 198, the lead was down to less than 2 seconds.

 With two laps to go, the lapped car of Robbie Buhl was all that separated Gordon and Bräck.
 Bräck was 1.5 seconds behind Gordon as they approached turn three.
 Heading into turn four, Gordon's machine began sputtering and he veered onto pit road, out of fuel.
 Bräck assumed the lead at the head of the mainstretch and took the white flag to start the final lap.
 The next time by, the checkered flag waved with Bräck the winner.
 Gordon settled for 4th place.

 Bräck's victory marked the fifth overall Indianapolis 500 victory for A. J. Foyt - four as a driver or owner/driver (1961, 1964, 1967, 1977) and one as an owner (1999).
 Bräck, who led the most laps in the race (66), took the lead for good at the end of lap 199.
 At the time, it equaled the official record for the latest lead change.
 However, unofficially, it was in fact the latest lead change in Indy history (until 2006), with Bräck assuming the lead approximately 2.8 miles to the checkered flag.